-A total of EUR 2.1m was invested in property, plant and equipment in fiscal year 2018/19 (prior year: EUR 4.5m).
-A steel platform of EUR 0.4m was the main investment.
+A total of EUR 1.4m was invested in property, plant and equipment in fiscal year 2020/21 (prior year: EUR 1.3m).
+The most significant investment relates to a measuring machine in the area of quality assurance in the amount of EUR 0.4m.